vikasmistry/Xtreme-Battery-Saver/README.md

 `safe` Safemode.
 If you mess up, use this.
 It stops XtremeBS and waits until you tell it to Resume, Then reloads the config.

+## FAQ

+Q: It softloops my device/systemui crash.
+What do i do?
+A: You tried too many options!
+Start slow, see what works and what doesnt.
+   Note: Some Samsung devices dont like the CPU cores tampered with.
+Dont use any core options.
+   If you have a Oneplus, don't use low_ram

+Q: Will this break my device?
+A: Probably not.
+If you move slow with your config options and test it, you should have a beefy config that does well.

+Q: Do i have to configure the module or is it plug n' play?
+A: Youre going to have to get your hands dirty and configure it yourself.
+I have thought about an "autoconfig tool/mode", its a concept ive been playing with for awhile now, but its a tough one to pull off while maintaining stability, not to mention, the codebase will be about 5x-10x what it is now, and a full rewrite would have to be done, just for that feature.

+Q: Will there be an app for this, to configure more easily?
+A: Probably not.
+Thats what the webui is for.
+If you do want to make an app to do this, i would love to assist and possibly package it into the module.

+Q: How strong is this module?
+A: Its not for everybody, thats how strong it is.
+Scale of 1-10?
+8.5-9.5.
+Its pretty stout.
+With enough tweaking, you could probably get device uptime to at least 5x what it was at stock.
+No other module is as strong as this.

+Q: When is the battery prediction update coming out?
+A: IDK, I was working on it pretty heavily and got prediction accuracy to 9/10.
+Then some life things happened and i havent had time to finish it up.
+All thats left is to get historical data, integrate into the WebUI, test, and release.
+I hope to get some free time soon to get this out there.

+Q: Will you write a config for me?
+A: No!
+You shouldnt ask anyone for a config, ever!
+Every device is different, your acceptable amount of lag is not another persons acceptable amount of lag, not to mention the security concerns.